 HMRC has confirmed that COVID-19 counts as a life event that could warrant changes to salary sacrifice arrangements, if the relevant employment contracts are updated accordingly.

-To ensure workers who are about to take family related leave are not penalised by being furloughed, the Government has brought forward regulations which require furloughed workers planning to take paid parental or adoption leave will be entitled to pay based on their usual earnings rather than a furloughed pay rate.
-The regulations include;
+To ensure workers who are about to take family related leave are not penalised by being furloughed, the Government has brought forward regulations which require furloughed workers planning to take paid parental or adoption leave to be entitled to pay based on their usual earnings rather than a furloughed pay rate.
+The regulations include:

 There are more details from the Government here.

-TPR have confirmed that they expect employers to continue making contributions into their scheme, and we would encourage any employers to do so if they can.
+TPR has confirmed they expect employers to continue making contributions into their scheme, and we would encourage any employers to do so if they can.

 If the employer is concerned about whether they can meet their ongoing duties, we would suggest they speak to TPR.
 There’s more information about this on online.